Chapter 10: Interest Groups and Lobbying

 REGULATING LOBBYING AND INTEREST GROUP ACTIVITY

 While the Supreme Court has paved the way for increased spending in politics, lobbying is still regulated in many ways.
 The 1995 Lobbying Disclosure Act defined who can and cannot lobby, and requires lobbyists and interest groups to register with the federal government.
 The Honest Leadership and Open Government Act of 2007 further increased restrictions on lobbying.
 For example, the act prohibited contact between members of Congress and lobbyists who were the spouses of other Congress members.
 The laws broadened the definition of lobbyist and require detailed disclosure of spending on lobbying activity, including who is lobbied and what bills are of interest.
-In addition, President Obama’s Executive Order 13490 prohibited appointees in the executive branch from accepting gifts from lobbyists and banned them from participating in matters, including the drafting of any contracts or regulations, involving the appointee’s former clients or employer for a period of two years.
+In addition, President Biden’s Executive Order 13989 broadened regulations on federal employees by prohibiting appointees in the executive branch from accepting gifts from lobbyists, by requiring them to sign an ethics pledge, and lessens the revolving door by disallowing lobbying for two years after the leave the administration.
 The states also have their own registration requirements, with some defining lobbying broadly and others more narrowly.

 Third, governments require varying levels of disclosure about the amount of money spent on lobbying efforts.
 The logic here is that lawmakers will think twice about accepting money from controversial donors.
 The other advantage to disclosure requirements is that they promote transparency.
 Many have argued that the public has a right to know where candidates get their money.
 Candidates may be reluctant to accept contributions from donors affiliated with unpopular interests such as hate groups.
 This was one of the key purposes of the Lobbying Disclosure Act and comparable laws at the state level.